Preparation for Education and Training

-These awards are open to both new applicants to teaching and in-service teachers, trainers and tutors in adult, community, work-based and further education and the wider Further Education and Skills Sector, who, at the time of starting the scheme meet the following minimum entry requirements:
+Admission to the Introductory Certificate within the nationally endorsed LSIS schemes will be open to both new applicants to teaching and in-service teachers, trainers and tutors in adult, community, work-based and further education and the wider Further Education Sector, who, at the time of starting the scheme meet the following entry requirements:

-4. A teaching or training contract for a minimum 30 hours for the Introductory Certificate programme.
-A voluntary teaching placement may also be possible.
+- A teaching or training contract for a minimum of 30 hours of teaching per academic year.
+In some circumstances, a voluntary teaching placement may also be possible for part time trainees.

 Applicants also need to demonstrate at interview and through references that they have the potential to become a good teacher.
 If you have non-standard qualifications please contact the college course leader to enquire about equivalences.

 Learning activities on the course are diverse, including lectures, seminars, tutorials and teaching practice.
 This course makes the most of the extensive College facilities on site allowing trainees to practice in an environment that is realistic for them.
 Trainees will be expected to undertake independent study and research to support lectures, seminars and assessments.
 Group work and teaching practice will form an important part of the course.

 This course makes the most of the new Higher Education accommodation, College library and Virtual Learning Environment.

 Although you are undertaking the programme at a franchised centre, you are enrolled as a student at the University of Central Lancashire and have the same entitlements as a student attending the University's Preston Campus including access to the Library and Learning Resources Service, Student Services, Student Loans and membership of the Student Union, etc.